 Do you need to know Japan’s food import regulations applicable to your product?
 Let GourmetPro’s experts handle the hard work, so you can focus on the essential!

 On paper, everyone can import food and beverage products to Japan.
-With the exception of alcoholic beverages, there’s no particular need for an import licence.
-The general understanding of Japanese regulations and steps from the import notification to the inspection leading to the deliverance of the certificate of notification, will help importers have an idea of the overall process.
+Except for alcoholic beverages, there’s no particular need for an import license.
+The general understanding of Japanese regulations and steps from the import notification to the inspection leading to the deliverance of the notification certificate will help importers have an idea of the overall process.

 But importing is an activity that requires a great deal of attention to detail and technical knowledge of the country’s regulations and practices.
-Only experience and local expertise can help overcome some of the obstacles specific to Japan market entry.
-The devil is in the details and Japanese society particularly meticulous - and so are the Japanese authorities that’ll have in their power to authorize or not your products to enter the Japanese market.
+Only experience and local expertise can help overcome some of the obstacles specific to Japan's market entry.
+The devil is in the details, and Japanese society particularly meticulous.
+And so are the Japanese authorities that’ll have in their power to authorize or not your products to enter the Japanese market.